kdeldycke/mail-deduplicate/README.rst

 --------

 * Duplicate detection based on cherry-picked mail headers.
-* Source mails from multiple maildirs.
+* Source mails from multiple mbox files and/or maildir folders.
 * Multiple removal strategies based on size, timestamp or file path.
 * Dry-run mode.
 * Protection against false-positives by checking for size and content